MI-Forex/forex-signals-app-yjgkle/FIREBASE_ANALYTICS_SETUP.md

 ## Troubleshooting

-### Build Errors Fixed ✅
-1. **"Package does not contain a valid config plugin"**: Removed `@react-native-firebase` plugins from app.json
-2. **"Cannot use import statement outside a module"**: Removed React Native Firebase dependencies
-3. **Module resolution errors**: Using only web Firebase SDK

 ### Common Issues
-1. **Web events not appearing**: Check Firebase configuration and browser console
+1. **Events not appearing**: Check that Firebase is properly initialized and configuration files are correct
-2. **Native logging not working**: Check Metro bundler logs
-3. **Configuration errors**: Verify Firebase project settings
+2. **iOS build issues**: Ensure GoogleService-Info.plist is added to Xcode project
+3. **Android build issues**: Verify google-services.json is in the correct location

 ### Debugging
-- Check console for Firebase initialization messages
+- Check console logs for Firebase initialization messages
-- Web: Use browser developer tools
-- Native: Check Metro bundler or device logs
+- Use Firebase DebugView for real-time event monitoring
-- Verify `firebase/config.ts` initialization
+- Verify configuration files match your Firebase project settings

 ## Next Steps

-1. **For Web Analytics**:
+1. Replace placeholder configuration files with your actual Firebase project files
-   - Test events in Firebase Console DebugView
+2. Test analytics events in development using DebugView
-   - Set up custom conversions and audiences
+3. Set up custom conversions and audiences in Firebase Console
-   - Configure data export to BigQuery (optional)
+4. Configure data export to BigQuery for advanced analytics (optional)

-2. **For Native Analytics in Production**:
-   - Consider ejecting to bare workflow for full Firebase Analytics
-   - Implement custom analytics backend
-   - Use alternative services (Amplitude, Mixpanel)

-3. **Development**:
-   - Monitor console logs for analytics events
-   - Test analytics flows on web platform
-   - Ensure consistent API usage across platforms

-## Platform Limitations

-### Expo Managed Workflow
-- **Web**: Full Firebase Analytics support ✅
-- **Native**: Console logging only ⚠️
-- **Reason**: React Native Firebase requires bare workflow

-### For Full Native Analytics
-- Eject to bare workflow with `expo eject`
-- Use EAS Build with custom config plugins
-- Implement alternative analytics solution
+5. Set up Analytics Intelligence for automated insights (optional)